iamsouravganguli/tos-cli/CONTRIBUTING.md

 - Sourav Ganguli
 - Email: mysganguli@gmail.com

-We appreciate your support and contributions to the Own-Cli project!
+We appreciate your support and contributions to the tos-cli project!